vacu9708/Tools-etc/spring/Basic/readme.md

 - Bean factory: basic spring container that is used for memory and is severely constrained
 - Application context: advanced spring container that most enterprise applications use

-# Spring REST
-- spring MVC: the oldest libary for creating RESTful web services, which is blocking by nature
-- webflux: non blocking version of spring MVC that was introduced in spring 5
-- webflux.fn: functional programming version of webflux

 # Data Transfer Objects
 DTOs serve as containers for transferring data between different layers of an application. such as between the presentation layer and the service layer.<br>
 The SQL query retrieves data from a database, and the results are mapped to DTOs.
 These DTOs are then passed between layers.<br>